-At first glance, Oracle, Verizon Media, and HelloFresh might not have much in common, but there is one thing — they’re all Wrike customers and members of our customer advisory board (CAB)!
+At first glance, Verizon Media and HelloFresh might not have much in common, but there is one thing — they’re both Wrike customers and members of our customer advisory board (CAB)!
 Yes, we know, many companies have these touchpoints with customers, but we’re pretty proud of the standout names we get to work with, and the fact that they’re willing to spend so much time with us to help shape our roadmap and discuss the challenges of today’s hybrid work climate.

 In an effort to turn a few hours of discussion into a helpful resource for anyone wanting to learn about how executives are handling today’s biggest work challenges, here’s a quick summary to read while you eat your lunch or take a quick brain break.

 Executives from some of the world’s biggest brands believe that: